 UninstallExplorer32.dll is a browser extension for Internet Explorer.
 This add-on enables several additional functions for Internet Explorer.
 You can disable it through the Extras menu (key combination Alt + X) under Manage Add-ons.
 The following paragraph provides more information about Uninstall for explorer.

 Description: UninstallExplorer32.dll is not essential for the Windows OS and causes relatively few problems.
 The UninstallExplorer32.dll file is located in a subfolder of "C:\Program Files".

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include 10921475-03CE-4E04-90CE-E2E7EF20C814.
 The program is not visible.
-The file is a Verisign signed file.
-The UninstallExplorer32.dll file is able to change the behavior of, or monitor Internet Explorer.
+The file is able to change the behavior of, or monitor Internet Explorer.
 The UninstallExplorer32.dll file is digitally signed.
-The UninstallExplorer32.dll file is not a Windows core file.
+The UninstallExplorer32.dll file is not a Windows system file.
+The UninstallExplorer32.dll file is a Verisign signed file.
 UninstallExplorer32.dll is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 34% dangerous.
+Therefore the technical security rating is 36% dangerous.

 In case of any problems with UninstallExplorer32.dll, you can uninstall the associated program (Start > Control Panel > Add/Remove programs > IObit Uninstaller).